Chapter 19.65

 •Outdoor Storage and Display

 A. Residential Uses.
-Higher density residential uses, such as multifamily buildings and attached townhomes, are permitted to encourage housing near employment, shopping and services.
+Higher density residential uses, such as multi-unit buildings and attached townhomes, are permitted to encourage housing near employment, shopping and services.
 All residential developments shall comply with the standards in subsections (A)(1) through (A)(4) of this section which are intended to avoid or minimize impacts associated with traffic and parking and ensure proper management and maintenance of common areas.
 Residential uses which existed prior to the effective date of this code are exempt from this section.

 1. Density.
 There is no minimum or maximum residential density standard.
 Density shall be controlled by the applicable floor area and building height standards.